hyperledger/firefly-helm-charts/README.md

 # Hyperledger FireFly Helm Charts

 The official [Helm chart](https://helm.sh/) for [Hypeledger Firefly](https://hyperledger.github.io/firefly/) and its related connector microservices.
-See the [chart `README`](charts/firefly/README.md) for how to installation and configuration instructions.
+See the [chart `README`](charts/firefly/README.md) for installation and configuration instructions.

 ## Accessing the Helm Repo